Rolls-Royce Holdings plc – Annual report – 31 December 2022

 Revenue recognition and contract assets and liabilities

 Revenue recognised comprises sales to the Group’s customers after discounts and amounts payable to customers.
 Revenue excludes value added taxes.
 The transaction price of a contract is typically clearly stated within the contract, although the absolute amount may be dependent on escalation indices and long-term contracts that require the key estimates highlighted below to be made.
-Refund liabilities, where sales are made with a right of return, are not typical in the Group’s contracts.
+Refund liabilities, where sales are made to customers with a right of return, are not typical in the Group’s contracts.
 Where they do exist, and consideration has been received, a portion based on an assessment of the expected refund liability is recognised within other payables.
 The Group has elected to use the practical expedient not to adjust revenue for the effect of financing components where the expectation is that the period between the transfer of goods and services to customers and the receipt of payment is less than a year.
 Consideration is received in the form of deposits and payments for completion of milestones or performance obligations.
 LTSA cash receipts are typically received based on EFHs.

-Sales of standard OE, spare parts and time and material overhaul services are generally recognised on transfer of control to the customer.
+Sales of standard OE, spare parts and time and material (T&M) overhaul services are generally recognised on transfer of control to the customer.
 This is generally on delivery to the customer, unless the specific contractual terms indicate a different point.
 The Directors consider whether there is a need to constrain the amount of revenue to be recognised on delivery based on the contractual position and any relevant facts, however, this is not typically required.

-Sales of OE and services that are specifically designed for the contract (most significantly in the Defence business) are recognised by reference to the progress towards completion of the performance obligation, using the cost method described in the key judgements, provided the outcome of contracts can be assessed with reasonable certainty.
+Sales of OE and services that are specifically designed for the contract (most significantly in the Defence division) are recognised by reference to the progress towards completion of the performance obligation, using the cost method described in the key judgements, provided the outcome of contracts can be assessed with reasonable certainty.

 The Group generates a significant portion of its revenue on aftermarket arrangements arising from the installed OE fleet.
 As a consequence, in particular in the Civil Aerospace large engine business, the Group will often agree contractual prices for OE deliveries that take into account the anticipated aftermarket arrangements.
 Sometimes this may result in losses being incurred on OE.
 As described in the key judgements, these contracts are not combined.
 The consideration in the OE contract is therefore allocated to OE performance obligations and the consideration in the aftermarket contract to aftermarket performance obligations.